leonidas/transparency/README.md

 Transparency is a minimal template engine for jQuery.
 It maps JSON objects to HTML values and attributes with zero configuration.

+## Features

+* Data binding by convention - no extra markup in the views
+* Collection rendering - no more loops and partials
+* Nested objects and lists - automatically, of course
+* Directives - Calculate values on the fly

-## Overview
+## Examples

-Here's an overview of available features.
+Here's a.
 For further details, please see the examples folder, tests and the source code.

 ### Assigning values and attributes (look ma', no assignment!)